 My Musings – I grew up on westerns.
-John Wayne movies, James Arness and Gunsmoke and Chuck Connors as the Rifleman were my favorites.
-One thing about many the old westerns, you always knew who the good guys were.
+John Wayne movies, James Arness in Gunsmoke, and Chuck Connors as the Rifleman were my favorites.
+One thing about many of the old westerns, you always knew who the good guys were.
 They were decent and all about fair play.
 Showing kindness to those who were down and out and compassion to those who were being mistreated.
 Looking to make wrongs right.
 Keeping the peace.
 Of course, there were plenty that did not depict native Americans favorably, but in the ones I really liked, the heroes had the same kind of admiration and respect for them as they did for others.

 Today, there’s not much in the way of westerns.
 For the few there are, it is often hard to tell the good guys from the bad guys.
-There’s been of blurring of right and wrong, justice and injustice.
+There’s been a blurring of right and wrong, justice and injustice.
 Shades of grey.
 Same with our culture.
 Maybe our innocence went away with the old wholesome westerns.
 Maybe it would be good if they made a comeback.